A13x07/LED-stripBlynk/README.md

 GPIO14 → Blue
 GPIO27 → White

+IMPORTANT:
+ESP32 GND, relay GND, and LED strip GND must be connected together.
+Otherwise the relays will not switch correctly.

 This project requires:
 - Blynk library v1.2.0 or later
 - ESP32 Arduino core v2.0.17 or later

+Description step by step how we implement it:
+ 1. Blynk → Create Template
+ 2. Add Datastreams → V0–V3
+ 3. Add Buttons (Switch mode)
+ 4. Bind buttons to V0–V3
+ 5. Copy Auth Token
+ 6. Paste Auth Token in sketch

 Installation & Run
 1. Open the file LEDstripBlynk.ino in the Arduino IDE